Have a Bachelor’s in Psychology, Counseling, or a Related Field? A Master’s Can Unlock Advanced Credentials in Substance Use Disorder Counseling

 men talking in group to female therapist

-Earning a master’s degree in addiction counseling puts you in a slightly different place in the field than a master’s would in most other human services fields.
+Earning a master’s degree in addiction counseling puts you in a slightly more advanced place in this field than a master’s would in most other human services fields.
 Pretty much every LCSW or LPC has earned a graduate degree just to get that credential.

 Because the great majority of licensed SUD counselors come into the field with only two or four-year degrees behind them, that puts you in the running for a leadership position by default in substance abuse counseling.
 With your additional training, research, and experience, you’ll be expected to take a broader view of the community and how to address substance use disorders.
 That may include larger prevention efforts, involvement in policy matters, or administering and overseeing other SUD counselors.